Akoko

 Overall Rating: Very Good

-Under new chef Ayo Adeyemi, Akoko in Fitzrovia is a restaurant on the up and up.
-A recent weekday lunch visit found the warm terracotta-toned dining room near capacity, the well-spaced tables and comfortable counter packed with diners, young and old – some there for business, some for pleasure.
+Judging by our most recent lunchtime visit, this Fitzrovia hot spot is a restaurant on the up and up.
+We found the warm terracotta-toned dining room almost full to capacity, with diners occupying the well-spaced tables and thronging the comfortable counter.
 The £55 lunch menu is appealing, but most opt for the full tasting deal (competitively priced at £120 at the time of writing), with the option of tatale (Ghanaian plantain pancakes) with goat cashew cream and Exmoor caviar available for a supplementary £35.
-While the cooking is overtly complex, the concept as a whole is straightforward: West African flavours, British ingredients.
+With chef Ayo Adeyemi at the helm, the cooking is overtly complex although the concept as a whole is straightforward: West African flavours, British ingredients.
 Kick off with a pair of terrific openers: waina (a fermented rice pancake) with chicken liver and Senegalese yassa, followed by a deep-fried oyster with a Gambian red pepper relish.
 Every dish has something exciting it wants to share with us.
-Seared mackerel, blackened on top, but fashionably near-raw underneath, has its Afro-Brazilian vatapa sauce and dense cubes of moi moi (steamed bean pudding), while monkfish with grilled maitake mushrooms comes with a fresh, fruity 'sosu kaani' chilli sauce.
+Seared mackerel, blackened on top, but fashionably near-raw underneath, comes with Afro-Brazilian vatapa sauce and dense cubes of moi moi (steamed bean pudding), while monkfish with grilled maitake mushrooms is paired with a fresh, fruity 'sosu kaani' chilli sauce.
 Meat cookery is a strength, the benefits of the charcoal grill in the open kitchen highlighted in a skewer of ox tongue suya.
 That said, while the dishes were individually praiseworthy, the tasting menu overall lacked a little range – smoky flavours and smooth emulsions dominated.
 An icy clementine and goat's milk palate cleanser arrived just at the right time during our meal.
 The wine selection, in service to the food, wanders from Kent to Austria and on to South Africa and beyond, with a good range by the glass.
 A final word about the front-of-house team, who are friendly, knowledgeable and enthusiastic.

 Counter seating, Wheelchair access, Credit card required